11 Traveller reviews from Holiday Watchdog

 "Kasbah Tamadot was WONDERFUL.
 We stayed there for 6 nights and loved every minute of it.
 The staff are absolutely lovely - so warm and friendly, the food was delicious - especially the evening menu (ate far too much) and the setting is just stunning.
 Most of the time we were there, the weather was perfect - very warm and cloudless with fabulous views of the mountains.
 There were a couple of cloudy days but it really didn't matter - we just had a few more massages and hammams in the spa where the masseurs are all brilliant.
 We will definitely go back again!"

 - Travel date: 13th April 2006

 Kasbah Tamadot is pure Decadence

 "We just returned from Marrakech where we spent time at Jnane Tamsna, Dar Les Cigognes, and finally, 4 days at the Kasbah Tamadot.
 All the hotels were very unique and quite different from each other, with the Kasbah being a heavenly retreat for relaxation.
 While the Kasbah did not have the same influence of the Moroccan culture as staying in Marrakech at Dar Les Cigognes, it provided 1) stunning views of the Atlas Mountains, 2) absolutely amazing food, some of the best we've ever had, and we travel frequently and 3) an oasis for truly relaxing by enjoying the gorgeous pool, scenery, and numerous areas for resting.
 I did not find the rooms to be extremely luxurious, although they were very comfortable, and offered many of the little extras that we did not have at the other 2 hotels, such as Bose CD players in the rooms, electric warming blankets, a towel warmer, as well as adorable little leather slippers that were gifts to the guests.
 The staff was very friendly, and extremely attentive, although we did not have a chance to really meet the General Managers, the way we did at the other 2 hotels.
 Overall, we had an exceptional stay.
 While this hotel was quite expensive, in fact double the cost of both Jnane Tamsna and Dar Les Cigognes, we thoroughly enjoyed the privacy, stunning scenery, and fabulous food."

-- Travel date: Fri 7th of April 2006
+- Travel date: 7th April 2006

 Great change from Marrakech